Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Additionally, Reactor wields the characteristic indestructible trait of the Darksteel camp, shielding against the most common type of removal; if your opponent wants to eliminate Reactor, they'll need a rare exile or bounce spell to circumvent its barrier.
 Useful as both your main strategy or as a backup, use stall and lifegain cards to buy the time Reactor needs to steal the win.

-Thankfully, cards with several types can satisfy multiple conditions, meaning you can fulfill your creature requirement with a single rainbow unit like "Scion of the Ur-Dragon".
-Lands are a bit trickier, but the twin-type lands each fulfill two categories and are simply worthwhile on their own.
+Thankfully, cards with several types can satisfy multiple conditions, meaning you can fulfill your creature requirement with a single rainbow unit like "Scion of the Ur-Dragon."
+Lands are a bit trickier, but the twin-type lands each fulfill two categories, or you can use "Dryad of the Ilysian Grove" to give your lands all basic land types!

 Mayael's Aria needs red, white, and green mana, but it's a relatively cheap enchantment that boosts your army even before landing your win.
 Aria relies on having powerful creatures; thankfully, the monster-heavy green and white factions offer several titans to choose from.